Autocar India

 JLR and Stellantis sign a MoU

-Jaguar Land Rover (JLR) and Stellantis have signed a Memorandum of Understanding (MOU), seeking collaborative opportunities for car development in the US.
-The non-binding MoU signed by the brands aims to extract value by creating synergies in product and technology development, primarily focused on the US market.
-This is also the first time JLR has signed an MoU with any American automaker.
+Jaguar Land Rover (JLR) and Stellantis have signed a memorandum of understanding (MOU) to explore collaborative opportunities for car development in the US.
+The non-binding MoU signed by the brands aims to extract value by creating synergies in product and technology development.
+This is also the first time JLR has inked an MoU with a major marque in the American automotive market.

 1. This agreement is specifically for the US market